front-commerce/developers.front-commerce.com/source/docs/concepts/architecture-overview.md

 Front-Commerce is the interface between users and your different services.
-It acts as a Gateway for your different APIs. **You can host it on your infrastructure**, as soon as it supports Node.js apps.
+It acts as a Gateway for your different APIs. **You can host it on your infrastructure** as long as it supports Node.js apps.

 <blockquote class="note">
 **Note:** your services do not have to be publicly exposed on the web anymore.